mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Community Fragmentation: Risks splitting the pilot community.
 - [ ] Too Complicated: Two separate ranking systems would be confusing for pilots and organizers.
 - [ ] Devalues "Champion" Title: The existence of multiple top-level rankings could devalue the achievement of winning either.
+- [ ] Doesn't Eliminate Core Risk: The prestigious "Overall" title may still encourage dangerous ballasting in the open league.
 - [ ] Resource Intensive: Requires more overhead for CIVL/FAI to manage two distinct WPRS systems.
 - [ ] Ineffective: The "Single Winner" league may remain more prestigious, meaning pilots will still carry excessive ballast to compete for the "Overall" title rather than the multi-winner categories.
 - [ ] Ranking Devaluation: Events in the "Multi-Winner" league would have fewer participants per category, resulting in lower WPRS points and making them less attractive.